Licensed Clinical Psychologist

 Are there any special equipment needed while testing?

 No special equipment is required—but a few essentials will help ensure a smooth testing experience.
-You’ll need a device with a webcam (such as a computer, tablet, or smartphone) so the psychologist can observe during the virtual assessment.
+You’ll need a device with a webcam (such as a computer, tablet, or smartphone) so the psychologist can observe you during the virtual assessment.
 A reliable internet connection is also important, as well as access to your email and the secure testing portal to complete digital forms and assessments.

 Being on camera is essential during the assessment to ensure an accurate and ethically sound evaluation.
 Direct observation of behaviors—such as communication style, attention, and social interaction—is a critical part of assessing for conditions like ADHD and Autism.
 This visual component allows the psychologist to gather important clinical information that cannot be captured through questionnaires and skills-based assessments alone.
 For that reason, having your webcam on during the appointment is required.
-It helps create a valid, trustworthy evaluation process that truly reflects your or your child’s needs.

 Can evaluations be used for school accommodations (e.g., IEP or 504 plans)?

 Yes.
 The comprehensive psychological report provided after your evaluation includes diagnostic impressions and individualized recommendations that can be shared with schools or other institutions to request support services, accommodations, or intervention plans.
+This is always at your own discretion and Fenton Psychological Services will not mail reports or raw scores directly to your school or other institution.

 How far in advance should I schedule testing?